 The act of filing a lawsuit involves the creation of a document known legally as a complaint and the payment of a filing fee at a courthouse.
 That’s it.
 The person filing the lawsuit does not have to meet any substantive standard when submitting the complaint.
 Let’s look at an example to see how this might play out.

 Let’s assume I go to a plastic surgeon for a nose job.
 The result is bright red, so I always look like I’ve been drinking.
 I’m less than happy and end up suing.
 My lawyer would prepare the complaint claiming medical negligence, pay the fee and file it.
 The dispute would then go to trial where a jury would decide who is in the right.
 This lawsuit involves a potentially valid claim.

 Now assume I have a vivid imagination.
 I read a lot of blogs asserting President Obama is from Kenya, which means he can’t be President since he is not a citizen of the United States.
-I know these articles are incorrect because he is really an alien from the former planet Pluto.
+You and I know these articles are incorrect because he is really an alien from the former planet Pluto.
 I write up a complaint detailing a constitutional challenge to his Presidency, pay the filing fee and file it with my local courthouse.

 In both of these situations, the court clerk will accept my filing.
 The clerk never looks at the merit of the allegations.
 While my botched nose job might be a valid instance of medical negligence, the case against Plutonian Obama is obviously not.
 Still, each will move forward as though both are valid until a judge can review the paperwork.

 Why bring these examples to your attention?
 To highlight the fact you can be sued at any time.
 Any troublemaker with sufficient funds to pay the filing fee associated with a complaint can sue anyone.
 Nonetheless, you should work towards preventing versus winning a lawsuit because those cases that are not filed are bullets you’ve avoided.